 The Company conducts quarterly tender offers pursuant to its share repurchase program.
 Under the terms of the plan, the Company will offer to purchase shares at the net asset value calculated at the date of the offer.
 The Company currently limits the number of shares to be repurchased (i) during any calendar year to the proceeds it receives from the issuance of shares of its common stock under its distribution reinvestment plan during the trailing four quarters and (ii) in any calendar quarter to 2.5% of the weighted average number of shares of common stock outstanding during the trailing four quarters.
 At the discretion of the Company's board of directors, the Company may also use cash on hand, cash available from borrowings and cash from the sale of investments as of the end of the applicable period to repurchase shares.
 The Company's board of directors may amend, suspend or terminate the share repurchase program upon 30 days' notice.
 The Company's first repurchase date was October 1, 2013.
-In connection with our share repurchase program we have repurchased \$19,000 in shares.
-On March 31, 2014 the

-Company funded approximately \$14,750 for shares tendered for repurchase under the plan approved by the board of directors during thethree months ended March 31, 2014.
+In connection with our share repurchase program we have funded the repurchase \$105,000 in shares.
+For the three and six months ended June 30, 2014, the Company funded approximately \$87,000 and \$101,000 respectively for shares tendered for repurchase under the plan approved by the board of directors.
+Since inception of the share repurchase program, the Company has funded all redemption requests validly tendered and not withdrawn.